 How safe are full face snorkel masks or are they dangerous to use?

 I recommend you read this before you buy your snorkel mask.
 Personally, I prefer to snorkel using a separate mask and snorkel, partly because that’s how I learnt how to snorkel.
-But it also allows me to surface dive and it means that I only need one mask for snorkeling and scuba diving.
+But it also allows me to surface dive.
+It means that I only need one mask for snorkeling and scuba diving.

-Snorkel masks are dangerous because of the “dead Space” and the potential for CO2 build-up.
-This CO2 build-up usually only becomes a apparent if you begin to breathe more heavily when snorkeling.
-But if you swim slowly on the surface and breathe normally, this problem shouldn’t occur.
-Additionally, and like most things there are good and bad products on the market.
-If you buy well, you should be okay, but be aware they have their limitations as you won’t to be able to surface dive or use it for scuba diving.
+Like most things there are good and bad products on the market.
+If you buy well, you should be okay.
+But be aware that full face snorkel masks have their limitations, for example, you won’t to be able to surface dive or use it for scuba diving.

 Full face snorkel mask how does it work?